saimondsf/bootcamp-react-dio-localiza/README.md

-to run this file in node is necessary have installed in your computer the NPM with this line command:
+to run this file in Node is necessary the file package.json, creating with this line command:
 'npm init -y'

 to insert in your program variables and have a interface in the prompt use this line of command to instal the library prompt-sync: